EverOddish/Westwood/README.md

 Westwood contains Python scripts to verify the correctness of all XML data, and to convert the XML data to a format that lends itself to generating a relational database.

 Westwood data can be converted to any data format, if support is added.
-To start with, Westwood will only support conversion to Django models, which can then be populated with Django data migrations.
+To start with, Westwood will only support conversion to Django models, which can then be populated with a Django management command.
 If other formats are required (such as JSON or CSV), support can be added at a later date.
 Westwood is intended to be easily extensible and adaptable.

 Python 3 is required.
 To install all Python requirements: